DenissLarka/jconsole-booster/README.md

 ## Configuring your JVM

-JConsole Booster connects exclusively over **JMXMP** (JMX Messaging Protocol) — chosen deliberately for properties that matter in production:
+JConsole Booster speaks **JMXMP** (JMX Messaging Protocol) by default — the bare `host:port` shorthand expands to `service:jmx:jmxmp://…`, and full `service:jmx:` URLs are passed through unchanged.
+JMXMP is the default deliberately, for properties that matter in production:

 - **Single TCP port.** No RMI second-port dynamics; firewall rules are one line.
 - **Tunnel-friendly.** `ssh -L 7091:localhost:7091 prod-host` and you are done.